The Best Dog Food for Dachshunds in 2022

 As an added bonus, the food also contains LifeSource Bits, which consist of a healthy mix of antioxidants, vitamins and minerals selected by veterinarians and animal nutritionists.
 And while it contains a host of positive ingredients, it does not include any by-product meals, soy, corn or artificial preservatives.
 Ultimately, this is a great choice for your adult dachshund and one which will help to keep them healthy and happy for years to come.

 How often you feed your dachshund depends on their age.
 If you have a new puppy, you should feed them around four or five times a day with the best puppy food for dachshunds, giving them a small portion every time.
 When they are three months old, you can bring this down to three or four meals a day, and once they hit six months, you should stick at three meals a day.
 When your dog is a fully-grown adult, you should feed them two to maximum three small meals per day.
 And if you have a nursing dog, it is a good idea to leave food out all the time, so that they can graze as and when they like.

 Q: How much should I feed my Dachshund?

 The amount that you should feed your dachshund depends on a few different factors.
 Firstly, if you have a more active dog, you should feed them on a more regular basis to sustain their energy levels.
 And as we talked about in the previous section, puppies tend to need more food to sustain their growth and development.
 Senior dogs who aren’t as active usually need less food.
 Finally, the general health condition of your dachshund also plays a role.
 So, if your dog is recovering from a health condition or surgery, or if they are nursing, they often require more food.
-If your dog seems to eat too much and is putting on weight, you can slow their eating by hand-feeding them or using a feeding device which puts up obstacles to their consumption like games or challenges.
+If your dog seems to eat too much and is putting on weight, you can slow their eating by hand-feeding them or by using a slow feeder.